Twillur/PDE4430_TurtleSim_Project/README.md

 - Give an example of a message being published on /turtle1/color_sensor.

 The message is an turtlesim/msg/Color type, with an example output being: **r: 179, g: 184, b: 255**.
 I used the command ros2 topic echo /turtle1/color_sensor.
 This command shows the live data stream.
 I copied one message block, which contains the RGB values (Red, Green, Blue) of the background pixel currently under the turtle, confirming the message type is turtlesim/msg/Color.

+# Package Configuration and `setup.py` Structure

+This ROS 2 package contains all nodes required for **Tasks 2 and 3**.
+The package is properly configured, with all node entry points defined in [`setup.py`](setup.py), allowing each node to be executed directly using `ros2 run`.

+### Package Configuration

+The [`setup.py`](setup.py) file specifies the package metadata and registers all executable nodes.
+Ensure that this file is correctly set up and the package is built before running the simulator or launching any nodes.